-DMV is requising to exceed the BIL funding limit of 15% overtime cap by around \$34,000.00 to allow for additional MCSAP activities, which could include inspections, safety audits, carrier investigations, or any special MCSAP enforcement activities not already included in this budget narrative.
-The current 15% overtime cap \$314,359.80.
-DMV has already budgeted \$306,852.61; which leaves an allowable amount of \$7,507.19 still within the %15 cap.
+Vermont is a small state with limited commercial vehicle enforcement funding and personnel.
+Completing some MCSAP activities on overtime is unavoidable.
+DMV is requesting to exceed the BIL funding limit of 15% overtime cap by around \$60,000.00 to allow for additional MCSAP activities, which could include inspections, safety audits, carrier investigations, or any special MCSAP enforcement activities not already included in this budget narrative.
+DMV also calls out off duty Inspectors for post-crash commercial vehicle inspections because DMV is not a 24 hour agency.
+In addition, scheduled fixed site details are over 8 hours to allow for travel time and reasonable inspection time.
+DMV may also become the primary investigative agency for all commercial vehicle crashes within Vermont State Police coverage area.
+This will increase call outs for off duty Inspectors for qualifying crashes.
+With the addition of 3 BIL funded Inspector positions, and the potential of certifiying 3 additional Inspectors, weighs a little heavier on the overtime funding need.
+The current 15% overtime cap is \$322,349.00.
 Since the Inspector/Lieutenant overtime rate accounts for most of the unit personnel, that was the rate of pay used for this calculation.

-23 personnel X \$49.72/hr X 37.5 hours= \$42,883.50 - \$7,507.19 (still left within the 15% cap)= \$35,376.31 (in excess of the 15% cap).
+23 personnel X \$49.72/hr X 37.5 hours = \$42,883.50